-Why do employers monitor telephone calls?
+Why do employers monitor phone calls?

 The 2017 State of the American Workplace report from Gallup estimates that actively disengaged employees cost the U.S. between $483 billion to $605 billion each year in lost productivity.
-By monitoring employees an organization can discover early warning signs of disengagement such as excessive unproductive web browsing.
+By tracking employees an organization can discover early warning signs of disengagement such as excessive unproductive web browsing.

 Underutilized software cost businesses in the US and UK an estimated $34 billion per year.
-Employee monitoring detects redundant or underutilized software that can be decommissioned or consolidated.
+Employee monitoring software detects redundant or underutilized software that can be decommissioned or consolidated.